anjjriit/view-maker/README.md

 php artisan make:foundation Widget master dt
 ```

+After that runs, we're ready to migrate up to our db.
 To keep it simple, let's just migrate what we have:

 ```
 php artisan migrate